-Although research shows that most Americans don’t have enough savings to cover an unexpected emergency, there’s no time like the present to start putting money aside for financial security in the future.
+Research shows that most Americans don’t have enough savings to cover an unexpected emergency.
+There’s no time like the present to start putting money aside for financial security in the future.

 Here are a few tips to help you get started.